MichaelPilyavskiy/ReaScripts/Readme.md

 ##Download
 If you wanna download scripts on this repo:
-- For one script: click on one script, then click on the Raw button, then File > Save (via Menu, Right Click or CTRL/CMD +S) > delete ".txt" extension
+- For one script: click on one script, then click on the Raw button, then File > Save (via Menu, Right Click or CTRL/CMD +S) > Delete ".txt" extension
 - For the whole archive: click on [Download Zip](https://github.com/MichaelPilyavskiy/ReaScripts/archive/master.zip) button on right side

 ##Bugs and requests